ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 ![](./screenshots/wp_cocobot/wp-add-plugin-illustrated.jpg)

-Search for cocohub in keywords, and click the INSTALL NOW button on the card (marked in red oval).
+Search for CoCoHub in keywords, and click the INSTALL NOW button on the card (marked in red oval).

 ![](./screenshots/wp_cocobot/install-coco-find-illustrated.jpg)